Brexit is coming – is your product portfolio ready?

 Now is the last minute to act

 A transition period would allow many activities to continue as before until the end of the transition period.
 For example, the UK would be able to conduct batch testing and release of medicinal products to the EEA markets.
-However, the UK would not be able to act as rapporteur or Reference Member State in marketing authorisation procedures, and UK-based companies could not act as marketing authorisation holders in the ETA countries.
+However, the UK would not be able to act as rapporteur or Reference Member State in marketing authorisation procedures.
+Without the transition period UK-based companies could not act as marketing authorisation holders in the ETA countries.
 In practice, if a change of the Reference Member State has not been implemented by the Brexit date, maintenance of the marketing authorisation for the product stops, because variations can no longer be submitted for the product.

 Transfers of marketing authorisation holders and changes of Reference Member States are the responsibility of individual pharmaceutical companies.
 Many companies have not yet submitted the necessary applications, and the deadline is already around the corner.
 Fimea has announced that its deadline for applications for transfer of marketing authorisation holder due to Brexit is 29 November 2018.